 Household electricals are often left in cupboards, rather than reused or recycled.

-When registering your school’s interest, if you opt to include items from parents too, you’ll be entered into a prize draw for a £1,000 Herts Fullstop voucher.
+When registering your school's interest, if you opt to include items from parents too, these will count towards your total.
+Opt to include parents by 15 September and you'll be entered into a prize draw for a £1,000 Herts Fullstop voucher.
 The winning school will be drawn by November 2018.

 This shouldn’t create any extra admin or storage concerns for schools:

-- We’ll provide a leaflet explaining the scheme, for pupils to take home to parents.
+- If you register by 15 September, we’ll provide a leaflet explaining the scheme, for pupils to share with their parents.

 - Parents can register online.
 They’ll be entered into a prize draw to win a refurbished iPad mini.